jeromyanglim/meta-sem/fixed-effects/fixed-effects.md

 The above code can be used to generate random correlations given a true population correlation and a vector of sample sizes.
 It also returns approximate variances and standard errors for the correlations.

-# Performing a fixed effect meta-analysis
+# Performing a fixed-effect meta-analysis

 ```r